mrparker909/genDataMGLMRiem/README.md

 # genDataMGLMRiem
-Generate data structures for use in testing theories regarding MGLMRiem
+Generate data structures for use with the package mrparker909/MGLMRiem.